Month of the Military Child

 So how do we celebrate?
 U.S. Department of Defense Education Activity is sharing ideas on their Facebook page and Twitter feed all month long.
 Here are some activities from their website you can take part in this month:

 Here at Soldiers’ Angels, we support service members, veterans, AND their families.
 April is a great time to take a look at our volunteer opportunities to see how you could support military kids.
 Our Adopt-A-Family program helps military families during the holiday season.
 Our Sewing and Crafting Team creates homemade comfort items such and blankets and pillowcases for veterans, deployed service members and their families.
 No expertise is required to volunteer for this job-there are craft options for every skill set!
 The items are then distributed to families and service members around the country.
-Finally, our Baby Brigade team supports expectant spouses of deployed service members and expectant active duty female service members at home while they’re separated from their deployed family member.
+Finally, our Baby Brigade team supports expectant spouses of deployed service members, spouses of post-9/11 wounded, ill, or injured service members and veterans, expectant post-9/11 wounded, ill, or injured service members and veterans, and expectant low income and homeless veterans/expectant spouses of low income and homeless veterans referred by a VA staff member.
 Our dedicated Team Angels shop for baby items to help the military family prepare for their new little bundle of joy.
 Many other Team Angels put their personal sewing and crafting talents to use and lovingly create handmade baby gifts such as baby blankets and booties.
 Each new/expectant mother receives a virtual baby shower from Angels across the country.

 Whether through your local school, community center, or an online organization like Soldiers’ Angels, there are countless options for showing your support of the military child this April.
 How will you help spread the love?